Attraction of the Week: The Smithsonian National Portrait Gallery

 The gallery was founded by Congress in 1962 for the purpose of displaying portraits of “men and women who have made significant contributions to the history, development, and culture of the people of the United States.”

-The Portrait Gallery shares its’ space in the historic US Patent Office building with the Smithsonian American Art Museum, one of the country’s largest & most impressive art museums.
+This museum shares its’ space in the historic US Patent Office building with the Smithsonian American Art Museum, one of the country’s largest & most impressive art museums.
 The enormous building takes up an entire city block.
-Built in gorgeous Greek revival style in 1840, the building stands as one of the oldest public buildings in D.C.
+Even the outside is gorgeous: it was built in Greek revival style.

 This place is massive with more than 1400 portraits typically on display at any given time.
 The full museum collection includes photographs, paintings, drawings, and sculptures, for a total of more than 20,000 impressive works.
 Strolling around the gigantic place is literally a long walk through the history of our nation.
-If you choose to also visit the American Art Museum, you’ll get in even more of a workout as you browse over 40,000 works by 7000 artists.
+If you choose to also visit the American Art Museum (another must-see in my opinion), you’ll get in even more of a workout as you browse over 40,000 works by 7000 artists.

 Presidential Portrait Gallery

 The Portrait Gallery is home to the country’s only full collection of Presidential portraits (besides The White House).
-From Thomas Jefferson, to Abraham Lincoln, to Barack Obama, this exhibit tells the story of America’s history through intimate portraits of the leaders that helped shape our nation.
-The highlight here is Gilbert Stuart’s “Lansdowne” portrait of George Washington.
+From Thomas Jefferson, to Abraham Lincoln, to Barack Obama, this exhibit tells the story of America’s history through portraits of some of the most prominent leaders.
+I especially loved seeing the iconic “Lansdowne” portrait of George Washington by Gilbert Stuart.

 The Obama portrait

 The Obama portrait is wildly popular – the only one where you may have to stand in line and wait your turn for a quick photo.
-Since unveiling Obama’s portrait, the Portrait Gallery has seen a massive surge in visitation.
+Since unveiling this portrait, the Gallery has seen a massive surge in visitation.
+It wasn’t overly crowded on our visit but there was more people around this exhibit.
+Overall, this museum is a lot quieter than most others we visited.
 According to The Washington Post, the museum saw a record 2.3 million visitors the year that Mr. & Mrs. Obama’s portraits went up (this is one million more than the prior year!).

-If you are wondering where Trump’s portrait is located, you will have to wait.
-Trump’s portrait will likely go up at the end of his term.
+If you are wondering where Trump’s portrait is located, you will have to wait until the end of his term (according to the museum, this is when it is likely to go up).

 The Struggle for Justice